dianay90/CS362-004-U2018/projects/ohdi/dominion/READM.md

-run make clean then run make randomtest
+run make clean then run make randomtest and make unittestresults